OWASP/www-chapter-tampa/tab_pastevents.md

 ## Past Events and Presentation Archives

+2025-May - Crowdsourced Security in Practice: Lessons from the Frontlines - Sponsor - Bugcrowd and OWASP Tampa Chapter

 2025-March - AI is here for business users.
 What does that mean for AppSec? - Sponsor - Zenity and OWASP Tampa Chapter

 2025-Q1 - API Security Blunders: Tales from the Cyber Trenche - Sponsor - Traceable and OWASP Tampa Chapter